A truly real-time, 100% accurate digital cap table.

 And furthermore, you could accidentally end up with not enough skin in the game meaning your exit (if you intend to move on) may not be as fruitful as you hope.

-Cap table management software for the win
+Cap table management software saves the day

+All things considered, the obvious solution to avoid cap table chaos is a cap table management platform.
 With Vestd, you can ditch the spreadsheet once and for all and manage your cap table (and equity in general) entirely on the platform.

 No chaos, just a clean and tidy cap table.